Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - By 1999, the policy was relaxed.
 This has led to:

-- All families in rural areas being allowed two children.
+- All families in rural areas are allowed two children.

 - Women were allowed a choice of contraception.